-Gathering is the process of drawing up fabric along two or more stitching lines to create soft even folds.
+Gathering is the process of drawing up the fabric along two or more stitching lines to create soft, even folds.
 Gathering mostly occurs in a garment at the waistline, cuffs, yoke, or as ruffles.
 Gathers fall best on the lengthwise grain, so it is best to let the stitching run across the grain.
 The stitch length for gathering should be longer and the tension should be looser.
 Suitable stitch lengths vary from 2 mm to 4 mm.
 The stitch length should be shorter for sheer or lightweight fabric and longer for thick and heavy fabric.

-In gathering it is the bobbin thread that is pulled.
+In gathering, it is the bobbin thread that is pulled.
 A looser upper tension makes gathering fabric along the thread easier.
 Fabric for gathering can be cut double or three times the length of the edge it will be sewn to.
-This depend on the amount of fullness that is required.
+This depends on the amount of fullness that is required.
 I mostly cut fabric strips double the length of the edge it will be sewn to.

 Method One - Pulling Bobbin Threads

 Cut a strip of fabric to the desired length and width.
-I have sewn a hem on my sample before gathering it since it is a narrow strip of fabric.
+I have sewn a hem on my sample before gathering it, since it is a narrow strip of fabric.
 Press the hem.